Frequently asked questions

 You sure can!

 BUT, I always warn people that you will get what you pay for.
-I try my best to offer affordable printing to my clients because contrary to what you might believe, printing is usually not as easy as just sending your file off to a random printer.
+I try my best to offer affordable printing to my clients because, contrary to what you might believe, printing is usually not as easy as just sending your file off to a random printer.
 You can obviously do that, but it most likely will not look like the image on your computer screen.
-Usually, adjustments and sizing to the image needs to be made, as well as having knowledge about how images from your specific print will print.
+Usually, adjustments and sizing need to be made to the image before printing, as well as having knowledge about how your printer and printer paper work with colors.

-The best way to find out if you will be happy with a print is to oder 1 small print from me, and the same print and size from a store of your choice.
-If theres no difference or you don't MIND the difference between them, then go for it!
+The best way to find out if you will be happy with a print is to order 1 small print from me, and the same print and size from a store of your choice.
+If there is no difference or you don't MIND the difference between them, then go for it!

 "How should I save my images?"